-Sharon Stevens, an multi award-winning media artist and activist, is an instigator who’s made a career of integrating art, activism, feminism, and social justice into a series of projects that enlighten, enliven and entertain.
+Sharon Stevens, a multi award-winning media artist and activist, is an instigator who’s made a career of integrating art, activism, feminism, and social justice into a series of projects that enlighten, enliven and entertain.

-Stevens’ work demonstrates an unwavering belief in public, participatory art, and takes a beacon-like approach to leading Calgarians into artistic adventures in collaborative and meaningful art making.
+Stevens’ work demonstrates an unwavering belief in public participatory art, and takes a beacon-like approach to leading Calgarians into artistic adventures in collaborative and meaningful art making.

-Her projects in art and social engagement have had the intent to situate works within communities and actively engage participation, predominately through new media.
 She has produced a body of video work ranging from documentaries, to feminist narratives to animation.
 Building on these previous projects, she has evolved and responded to different technologies within her media art practice.
 With 30+ years as a practicing artist, Sharon has been involved with many of the city’s arts institutions and has served on boards, juries, committees and staffs.

 Sharon Stevens bio